Qwizi/DealHub/README.md

 # DealHub

-DealHub is a a web application that allow users to post deals and discounts on products and services.
+DealHub is a a web application that allow users to post deals on products and services.

 ## Getting Started